proinsias/proinsias.github.io/_posts/2017/2017-11-03-CompSci-GUIDs-are-not-strings.md

 ---
 layout: single
-title: "CompSci: GUIDs are not strings"
+title: 'CompSci: GUIDs are not strings'
 date: 2017-11-03 10:21
 modified: 2017-11-03 10:21
 categories: til
 tags:
-  - compsci
+    - computer-science
     - til
 ---

 > GUIDs are not strings.
 They are numbers.
 We render them as strings for readability.
 We